 Some evenings you just want to curl up with a childhood favorite comfort food.
 What seems to satisfy that urge best is cheesy, creamy macaroni and cheese.
 My oh my, how we love our Instant Pot Mac and Cheese!

-In the inner pot, combine macaroni, ground mustard, 1⁄4 tsp salt, and broth.
+In the inner pot, combine macaroni, ground mustard, 1⁄4 teaspoon salt, and broth.
 Close and lock the lid and turn the steam release handle to Sealing.
 Set your Instant Pot to pressure cook on Low for 3 minutes.

 When the cooking time is done, press Cancel and turn the steam release handle to Venting.
 When the float valve drops down, remove the lid.
 The pasta should be al dente.
 (If more cooking time is necessary, close and lock the lid and let stand for 1 minute.)